 Statutory rape laws are premised on the assumption that minors are incapable of giving informed consent to sexual activities.
 Their incapacity is written into the statute—hence the term, “statutory” rape.
 The age of consent can vary among states, and some states differentiate between consensual sex between minors who are close in age (for example, two teenagers of the same age), as opposed to sex between a minor and a much older adult.

 Though statutory rape does not require that the prosecutor prove an assault, it is still rape.
-Of course, rape that does involve force or an assault is illegal in Colorado and prosecuted as forcible rape (see Colorado Sexual Battery Laws).
-Assaults of a sexual nature may also be charged under the state’s assault and battery or child molestation or enticement laws (to learn more, see Aggravated Assault Laws in Colorado and Child Enticement in Colorado).
-And for information about rape between spouses, see Colorado Marital Rape Laws.
+Of course, rape that does involve force or an assault is illegal in Colorado and prosecuted as forcible rape.
+Assaults of a sexual nature may also be charged under the state’s assault and battery or child enticement or molestation laws.

 Statutory rape is prosecuted under Colorado’s sexual assault laws, and penalties depend on the ages of the defendant and victim, as described below.